 The first session with a new client has gone well!
 They’ve opened the door so now it’s time to assess their satisfaction, accept payment and find out how they’d like to proceed.
 Always offer water since clients often get thirsty from breathing through their mouth when they’re face down (gravity may pull mucous from the sinuses into the nose and stuff them up).
 If they decline, explaining that proper hydration improves muscle health may encourage them to drink some, but don’t insist on it (by the way, water DOES NOT flush out toxins).

 Ask if their needs were met and how the session could have been improved.
 This may seem awkward, but I’ve found some clients appreciate the option to share this information.
 Generally, they will be pleased with the massage (since they were able to direct the work as it was happening), but this gives them the opportunity to express anything they would have preferred.
 When asked how the session could have been better, the most common answers I’ve gotten were about temperature and music volume (maybe I forgot to ask before we got started or they changed their mind while we were working).
-The best answer is that it could have been longer (this happens more than you might think) because it gives us the opportunity to discuss longer appointments (which fill your schedule and increase sales).
+The best answer is that it could have been longer (this happens more than you might think) because it gives us the opportunity to discuss longer appointments (which fills your schedule and increases sales).

 In my training, I learned to instruct clients to drink lots of water